 Google has been putting an emphasis on page experience by encouraging website owners to improve their Core Web Vitals.
-Less images on a page could result in a faster loading website and with that a better page experience.
-This will ultimately result in better Search rankings.
+Fewer images on a page could result in a faster-loading website and with that a better page experience.
+This will ultimately result in better search rankings.

 Allowing users to get immediate feedback when they engage with content is becoming increasingly popular.
 Features like chatbots will continue to rise this year as users expect sites to have them and other conversational interfaces.

 There’ll likely be an increase in the number of Voice Recognition Systems (VRC), which currently include smart assistants like Alexa, Google Assistant and Siri.
 Last year, the percentage of smart homes was set to increase to 28% in the US alone.
 And by 2023, it’s expected to be at 53.9%, showing how much momentum conversational design is gaining.

 We have moved into an era where the personalisation of products matters.
 Users want to feel special and not like they’re just part of a generic group of people.
 Content marketing has started to shift towards this by targeting specific audiences with content that is relevant to them only.
 And web design should be no different.

 Artificial Intelligence (AI) has lent its hand to helping website owners offer more personalised content and experiences for users.
 Going forward, users are likely to be able to engage with more content that relates to them, rather than generic content.

 The design space is adopting this trend to provide a better customer experience.
 The idea is to track a user’s online movements so that they can be better understood as an individual.
 With that information, they can be offered a web design that suits their needs and preferences.